IVR (Interactive Voice Response)

 The answer to those questions has changed for the better over time.

-Truly modern cloud contact center solutions like those offered by RingCentral provide all the benefits of IVR system technology without requiring any hassle and expense.
+Truly modern cloud contact center solutions like those offered by RingCentral provide all the benefits of IVR solutions without requiring any hassle and expense.

 Everything that makes IVR tick (hardware, servers, databases, and more) is handled in the cloud with appropriate expertise.
 You don’t even need to think about it.